vinayramegowda/DataExploration/README.md

 - Interpretations
 - Shapiro-Wilk Test for Normality

-Use KAG_conversion_data in R studio as the dataset and run the source file to get to whether there is an increased amount of sales with the increase in AD-Campaigns.
+Use KAG_conversion_data in R studio as the dataset and run the source file to get to know whether there is an increased amount of sales with the increase in AD-Campaigns.